briancullinan2/quake3-proxy-server/README.md

 everything more complicate, I think.
 At least the existing code demonstrates the layered file-system and live-reloading game engine.

+As I'm starting to decode this and involve more features.
+I think part of the `fs` and `path` complications come from the engine has a preference for virtual files inside pk3s.
+But for development we have a preference for individual files in project directories.
+Reversing these two principals takes a lot of extra FS database lookup code.

 ## Components